bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 ### **6.1 Price Oracles**

-Price oracle is a tool for supplying data on the current price of the collateral.
-As BondAppétit uses fixed-income instruments as collateral, the actual asset price must be received from external sources such as Bloomberg, CBonds, direct APIs to exchanges.
+A Price oracle is a tool for supplying data on the current price of the collateral.
+As BondAppétit uses fixed-income instruments as collateral, the current asset price must be received from external sources such as Bloomberg, CBonds, and direct APIs to exchanges.

 ### **6.2 Alert and Emergency Oracles**

-Emergency oracle is a tool responsible for the security of the protocol.
+An Emergency oracle is a tool responsible for the security of the protocol.
 Emergency oracles monitor the current value of the collateral, as well as the market price of USDap.
-If the price of the collateral is insufficient to guarantee the stability of USDap, the protocol will initiate additional capitalization or emergency shutdown procedure.
+If the price of the collateral is insufficient to guarantee the stability of USDap, the protocol will initiate additional, or the emergency shutdown procedure.

 ### **6.3 Governance**

-The system of contracts that are designed to ensure correct operations of governance mechanisms inside BondAppétit.
+The system of contracts that are designed to ensure The correct operations of governance mechanisms inside BondAppétit.
 These contracts primarily allow the community of the protocol to change configurations of the protocol and manage it in a decentralized and transparent manner.

 ### **6.4 Depository Smart Contracts**

-Depository smart contracts are designed with one specific goal — provide the data on the collateral to the protocol and the community.
+Depository smart contracts are designed with one specific goal — to provide the data on collateral to the protocol and the community.
 In order to achieve this, a smart contract must ensure constant communication between the custodian and the protocol.

 The protocol provides a separate smart contract for each custodian and each depository smart contract must be whitelisted by the community of the protocol.
 As soon as the smart contract is launched, the custodian is required to send information on the amount of collateral currently stored on the account.
 After the information is received, the smart contract publishes information on assets on the blockchain.